jbszczepaniak/gott/content/docs/episodes/episode12.md

 ---
-title: 12 - Select is not only SQL thing
+title: 12 - select is not only SQL thing
 type: docs
 ---